Tall Cool One (Robert Plant song): Background

 as well as lyrical references to "Black Dog" and "When the Levee Breaks".

+Critical reception

-Cash Box called it a "smoking, balls-out rocker with a really unusual skew."
+Cashbox magazine called it a "smoking, balls-out rocker with a really unusual skew."

 Chart performance

-It reached No. 87 on the UK singles chart, No. 25 on the Billboard Hot 100 and number-one on the Billboard Mainstream Rock chart.
-It was Plant's fourth number-one rock single.
+It reached No. 87 on the UK singles chart, No. 25 on the Billboard Hot 100 and No. 1 on the Billboard Mainstream Rock chart.
+It was Plant's fourth top of the chart rock single.

 Popular culture

-"Tall Cool One" was also featured in a commercial for Coca-Cola.
+"Tall Cool One" was featured in a television advertisement for Coca-Cola.